TradersAtUGA/FNN-Enhanced-LSM/config_docs.md

 ## `dimensions`
 - **Type**: `int`
 - Specifies the number of underlying assets to price.
+Put 1 for vanilla options
 - **Default**: `5`

 ---